Warning

 12.1 IMAS review

-12.2 Inter-Agency Coordination Group (Mine Action)
+12.2 Inter-Agency Coordination Group on Mine Action

-The Inter-Agency Coordination Group (Mine Action) should meet annually at Principal’s Level (Under-Secretary General and Directors) to consider the findings and recommendations of the IMAS Steering Group.
-The Inter-Agency Coordination Group (Mine Action)) will then either: 1) endorse the findings and recommendations of the IMAS Steering Group; or 2) return IMAS that they have concerns about to the IMAS Steering Group for further work and reconsideration.
+The Inter-Agency Coordination Group on Mine Action (IACG-MA) should meet annually at the Principal’s level (Under-Secretary General and Directors) to consider the findings and recommendations of the IMAS Steering Group.
+The Inter-Agency Coordination Group on Mine Action will then either:

 12.3 IMAS Steering Group

-1. Chair - UNMAS and Member
+UNMAS and Member

-1 x Donor Representative (rotational)
+1 x Donor representative (rotational)

 1 x GICHD Representative (permanent)